Xilinx/XRT/src/runtime_src/doc/toc/platforms_partitions.rst

 =================================

 Alveo platforms are architected as two physical FPGA partitions: *Shell* and *User*.
-Shell provides basic infrastructure for the platform like PCIe connectivity, board management, DFX support, sensors, clocking, reset, etc. :doc:`security.rst` enumerates the shell functionality in detail.
+Shell provides basic infrastructure for the platform like PCIe connectivity, board management, DFX support, sensors, clocking, reset, etc. :doc:`security` enumerates the shell functionality in detail.
 User partition contains user compiled binary called xclbin which is loaded by XRT using
 DFX technology.